wtkns/PORTALS/README.md

 ## 8/5

 - added bitwig project for clock
-- refactored ScoreExt to return a Score object which is held by STATE.Score
+- refactored ScoreExt to return a Score object which is held by STATE.SessionScore
 - refactored STATE to use Enums and individual handlers

 ### Next